LEETGroupPages/AlternativeData/facebook.md

 > Jul 27, 2022: Facebook reports first-ever decline in revenue ([Washington Post](https://www.washingtonpost.com/technology/2022/07/27/facebook-revenue-declines-2nd-quarter-earnings/))
 > Jul 27, 2022: Meta Falls as Sales Miss Estimates in First-Ever Quarterly Drop ([Bloomberg](https://www.bloomberg.com/news/articles/2022-07-27/meta-falls-as-sales-miss-estimates-decline-for-first-time))

-## Discussion of quarterly reporting
-On the reported metrics, it seems that Users and Monetization are the most important metrics:
-- Users: Facebook/META as a platform completely depends on its ability of attracting users.
-A decline in overall user engagement is read by the market as a signal of the platform being unhealthy (e.g. Feb 2 2022 drop), and any increase in user engagement is a signal of the platform being in a good state (e.g. April 27 2022 gain).
-A large part of the market cap is subscribed to future potential earnings (EBITDA multiple of ~30x), and the share price is therefore very sensitive to any indication of the long-term potential being at risk.
-- Monetization: The monetization component of the revenue is important, but it seems that the market is viewing this as less of an indication of future performance.
-That said, changes to the level of performance does also have an impact on the share price (July 27 2022 drop).
-- Costs: It seems that costs and profitability is of little importance.
-The guidance given is viewed as accurate and trustworthy.

-The ability of the market to predict swings in the key metrics of Users and Monetization seems very poor:
-- July 27 2022: The change in monetization (average revenue per person) -5.4% while the market believed that it would come out positive
-- April 27 2022: The increase in users (daily active users) was 2% while the market feared it would be flat
-- February 2 2022: The increase in users (daily active users) flat while the market believed it would be 1-2%

-A model able of predicting users and monetization within ~1% on a quarterly basis would likely be smarter than the current market.

 # Modeled daily metrics
 {: #alternative }
+A model able of measuring users and monetization within +-1% on a quarterly basis would likely be smarter than the current market.
 Facebook has a very rich digital footprint.
 In particular the public user engagement, and the metrics exposed through their advertising products.
+Below you will find daily measurements of all the key metrics that Facebook report on.
+These can be used to essential know the quarterly results on these metrics ahead of them being announced by the company.

 If you want to understand in detail how the below metrics are put together, please read through the [methodology]({{site.baseurl}}/facebook/#methodology) section.
+All the data is available for [download raw data]({{site.baseurl}}/facebook/#download) if you want to explore it yourself.

 ## User engagement data
 {: #engagement }

 The user engagement in Facebook/METAs quarterly reports is on Monthly and Daily active people/users for the Facebook app and for the whole family of apps (Facebook, Instagram, Messenger and Whatsapp).
+Please see the [appendix]({{site.baseurl}}/facebook/#reported) for a detailed overview of what metrics Facebook/META is [reporting on](https://investor.fb.com/financials/?section=quarterlyearnings).

-Below is the reported data for Daily Active People for the whole family of apps (Facebook, Instagram, Messenger, Whatsapp), including the derived real-time measurements:
+### Daily Active People for Family of apps (Facebook, Instagram, Messenger, Whatsapp)

 ![alt](https://docs.google.com/spreadsheets/d/e/2PACX-1vQQzQX605torI6EKbIyL9gZaeeeRW_AXkyVLgd8X7sPeXzgnqyR_-GYm_2arC1DMRVelK1wpjCaTj7k/pubchart?oid=1639133568&format=image)